 Due to excellent heat and corrosion resistant properties, thermosets are used in a variety of end-markets and applications.
 Many engineers and designers look to implement thermoset plastics into a challenging product design due to thermosets’ excellent dimensional and chemical stability when exposed to heat and high operating temperatures.

 Similar to thermoplastic molding, thermosets may be injection, compression, injection-compression, and insert molded.
 While a thermoplastic monomer has only two reactive ends for linear chain growth, a thermoset monomer must have three or more reactive ends, with its molecular chains crosslinking in three dimensions.
 Post-mold, thermosets have virtually all molecules interconnected with strong, permanent, physical bonds, which are not heat reversible.

 Theoretically, the entire molded thermoset part can be a giant, single molecule.
 In a sense, curing a thermoset is like cooking an egg or baking a cake.
-Once it is cooked, reheating does not cause melting or disfiguration, and the cooked egg cannot revert to its original physical state as a yoke.
+Once an egg has been cooked, reheating does not cause melting or disfiguration, and the cooked egg cannot revert to its original physical state as a yoke.
 Once a thermoset is cured, the material or molded part cannot be grinded and reprocessed or remolded.